 - Report the damage to your insurance company as soon as it is possible.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+- Are you sure your house is safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for Paul Davis to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn the air conditioner on to assist with drying in summertime or in more humid regions.
+- Air Conditioning: Turn on your air conditioner to assist drying in summertime or in humid areas of the country.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
 (Do not use the vacuum cleaner.)

 - Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 - Furniture: Move lighter pieces away from the carpeting.
-Place plastic wrap or plastic bags under the legs of large furniture.
-Wipe any excess water off of the furniture.
+Place plastic bags or plastic wrap under the legs of large furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

 - Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can create extra damage.
+Even for a short time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet when possible.
-Do not use “DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+Tape double pieces of cheesecloth over air registers with masking tape.

 - Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!